EOSC-synergy/sqaaas-docs/docs/quality_assessment_and_awarding/intro.md

    SQAaaS supports three of badges for software that, from lowest to highest levels of quality are: bronze, silver and gold.

-## What happens under the hood
+## What happens under the hood?
-Unsurprinsingly, the assessment process uses a CI/CD pipeline in order to execute the complete set of tools selected to cover the required quality criteria.
+Unsurprinsingly, the assessment process uses a CI/CD pipeline in order to execute the complete set of tools that will evaluate the multiple quality attributes covered in the criteria.
+The pipeline is composed by several stages and defined according to the following requirements:

-### Composing the pipeline
-The
+- each stage in the pipeline executes a single tool,
+- the stages are run sequentially, and
+- the execution of the pipeline is not interrupted if a stage fails.

 ### Validating the results
 For tackling the validation, the SQAaaS API relies on the metadata defined in